+In 2017, the Global Climate Risk Index ranked Thailand as the 10th country most affected by climate change.
+A growing population, expanding urban centres, economic growth and risks posed by climate change are expected to make sustainable water management more difficult in the coming years.
 In response, Thailand is undertaking considerable efforts to enhance climate resilience in its national and sub-national water resources management.
-Thailand’s Nationally Determined Contribution (NDC) under the Paris Agreement prioritises the promotion of Integrated Water Resources Management (IWRM) as a key adaptation effort to achieve water security, reduce flood and drought risks, and manage extreme weather events.
+Thailand’s Nationally Determined Contribution (NDC) under the Paris Agreement prioritizes the promotion of Integrated Water Resources Management (IWRM) as a key adaptation effort to achieve water security, reduce flood and drought risks and manage extreme weather events.

 National Policy Development

 The project integrates adaptation to climate change, including ecosystem-based solutions, into national water resources management strategies and plans and develops a national guideline for climate-sensitive River Basin Master Plans (climate-sensitive RBMPs) to be applied in Thailand’s 22 river basins.

 The project supports institutional and technical capacity building to increase access to risk information and to enhance the development of climate-sensitive RBMPs that follow a participatory multi-stakeholder approach and include EbA as a guiding strategy for adaptation to climate change at a river basin scale.